beam-community/bamboo/README.md

 Bamboo is maintained and funded by thoughtbot, inc.
 The names and logos for thoughtbot are trademarks of thoughtbot, inc.

-We love open source software, Elixir, and Phoenix.
+We love open-source software, Elixir, and Phoenix.
 See [our other Elixir projects][elixir-phoenix], or [hire our Elixir Phoenix development team][hire] to design, develop, and grow your product.